nsafran1217/check_watchport/README.md

 # check_watchportT
-Nagios plugin for checking temperature from a watchport sensor add the nagios user to the dailout group so it has access to the serial port Important to consider:
+Nagios plugin for checking temperature from a watchport sensor.

+Add the nagios user to the dailout group so it has access to the serial port.

-I wrote this because the sensor I'm using would need reset after every read.
-You may not have this issue.
-You should comment out the lines about the usb device.
+The normal version should work without modification

+# USB version:
+I had a lot of problems with the sensor locking after every read.
+I wrote the USB versions to reset the device after every check.
-If you need to reset your device, change the device id in the script. also you need to set the permissions on the device with a udev rule.
+If you want to use this version, you will have to change the device IDs to match.
+I also had to use a udev rule to set an acl on the device to allow the nagios user rw access to it.
+An example is included.
-GL